goergen95/sensorbox-docu/_drafts/Assambly2.md

 - 2x jumper cable F-F (1x orange, 1x green)

-Connect the jumpercables and adjust the sensitivity by turning the "pins".
+Connect the jumper cables and adjust the sensitivity by turning the adjusting screw on top of the sensors.
 Hint: use a magnet to test if the sensor reacts.